zenkavi/ADDM.jl/docs/src/tutorials/getting_started.md

 ### Simulate data

-Defining additional arguments for aDDM trial simulator (e.g. fixation data).
-Note this needs to me a NamedTuple, i.e. must have at least two elements Otherwise it tries to apply `iterate` to the single element which would likely end with a  `MethodError`.
+First we define additional arguments for aDDM trial simulator (e.g. fixation data, time step for simulations).
+Note these need to be specified as a `NamedTuple`, and must have at least two elements.
+Otherwise it tries to apply `iterate` to the single element which would likely end with a  `MethodError`.
 In this example I specify `timeStep` and `cutoff` in addition to the  only required argument without a default `fixationData` to avoid this.

 ```@repl 1
 MyArgs = (timeStep = 10.0, cutOff = 20000, fixationData = MyFixationData)